Home Seller BEWARE: First Right Of Refusal Makes You Invisible To Buyers

 More than 90% of buyers use the internet to search for homes, and the best property search tools only show un-contracted homes for sale.
 Buyers don't want to compete for a home with another buyer, so they first want to look at all the homes for sale that do not have existing contracts.
 That means your home is eliminated from the search for almost every other buyer!

 You SHOULD NEVER market your home as under-contract unless you are highly confident that your buyer is capable and willing to buy your home.
 As soon as you are "under contract" ... you are invisible.
-Thus, a First Right of Refusal removes your home from consideration from almost all future homebuyers.
+Thus, the First Right of Refusal removes your home from consideration from almost all future homebuyers.

 NOT EVERYBODY SUCCEEDS